Skip to content

 One-hour intervals: For residential and small commercial meters, kWh consumption is usually presented in either one-hour intervals (the shortest interval available for these meters), or for the duration of the billing period.

-Calculated demand: For instances where demand (or peak demand) is not provided, demand can be calculated using the maximum kWh reading and applying a reasonable correction factor.
-Technical Safety BC has not provided guidance on what correction factor to use in multi-family buildings.
+Calculated demand: Demand (or peak demand) is not provided, demand can be calculated using the maximum kWh reading and applying a reasonable for correction factor.
+For guidance on what correction factor to use, refer to Technical Safety BC.

 Related information